 Chemical peels are fully customizable so no two peels ever play out the exact same way and your treatment will be tailored to your unique skincare needs.

 Immediately following treatment, you may have redness and maybe some slight swelling or itching, which typically resolves within a few hours.
-Clients take home a week’s worth of complimentary skin care products including a cleanser, moisturizer and sunscreen specifically formulated for post-peel care.
+Clients take home a week’s worth of complimentary skin care products specifically formulated for post-peel care.

 Despite the name, most peels result in little or no actual peeling however the more intensive peels often cause 3-5 days of mild dryness and flaking.